Lycosuchus: Palaeoecology

+Palaeoenvironment

 Lycosuchus is notable amongst the fossil therapsids of the Karoo basin as it is known from two distinct assemblage zones (AZs), living at the end of the Tapinocephalus AZ and crossing into the Endothiodon AZ.
 This span of time is marked by the Capitanian mass extinction event, and represents a period of transition from one faunal assemblage to another.
 The interval of time across the Capitanian mass extinction has been argued to be marked by increasing environmental aridity from the Tapinocephalus AZ into the Endothiodon AZ in the Karoo, although average temperatures seem to have remained much the same.
 The depositional environment of the Karoo Basin at this time was a gently sloping alluvial plain made up of high-energy braided rivers and their surrounding floodplains that drained north to south from the Gondwanide mountains (represented in South Africa today by the Cape Fold Mountains) into the Ecca sea to the northeast, a receding inland sea.
 Although the early Endothiodon AZ was relatively drier, the floodplains were still well-vegetated.
 This period also saw an increase in river flow due to tectonic uplift of the Gondwanides, carrying and depositing much more sand through the channels and on the plains.
 This uplift was also associated with more volcanic activity that occasionally covered the alluvial plains in ash fall.